dotnet/AspNetCore.Docs/aspnetcore/data/ef-mvc/sort-filter-page.md

 For the Contoso University website's **About** page, you'll display how many students have enrolled for each enrollment date.
 This requires grouping and simple calculations on the groups.
 To accomplish this, you'll do the following:

 * Create a view model class for the data that you need to pass to the view.

-* Modify the About method in the Home controller.
+* Create the About method in the Home controller.

-* Modify the About view.
+* Create the About view.
+* Add the About page to the *_Layout.cshtml* to create an About link.

 ### Create the view model